 We are bombarded with messages about drinking more fluids – but is it really essential?

-The NHS Eatwell guide recommends that we should all consume six to eight glasses of water of day, and that low fat milk, sugar-free drinks, including tea and coffee all count towards this amount.
+The NHS Eatwell guide recommends that we should all consume six to eight glasses of water of day.
+As well as water, low fat milk, sugar-free drinks - including tea and coffee - all count towards this amount.
 If you are using tea and coffee within your daily allowance, consider using decaffeinated drinks, as it's a healthier option.

 Why do we need to drink water?